Crawl-App/app-frontend/README.md

     git push origin feature/your-feature
     ```

-6. **Submit a pull request**: Go to the original repository on GitHub and create a new pull request from your branch.
+6. **Submit a pull request**: Go to our original repository on GitHub and create a new pull request from your branch.

 ### Code Style

-- Follow the coding style guidelines used in the project.
+- Please follow the AirBnb Style Guide
 - Use Prettier and ESLint to ensure code quality and consistency.

 ## License